scottmotion/WP-Signups-Cron/README.md

 > You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA

 A copy of the license is included in the root of the plugin’s directory.
 The file is named `LICENSE`.

-## Credits

-The WordPress Plugin Boilerplate was started in 2011 by [Tom McFarlin](http://twitter.com/tommcfarlin/) and has since included a number of great contributions.
-In March of 2015 the project was handed over by Tom to Devin Vinson.

-## Documentation, FAQs, and More

-If you’re interested in writing any documentation or creating tutorials please [let me know](http://devinvinson.com/contact/) .